 - few grinds cracked black pepper

 - 4 quarts, plus more if needed for thinning, beef, chicken or vegetable stock, or a combination

-- fresh squeezed lime juice, optional
+- fresh squeezed lime juice from half a lime, optional

 - Garnish: lime wedges, fresh chopped cilantro, and crumbled Manchego cheese